iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - `SVM` can be used for `linear` and `non-linear` regression and classification.
 - `SVM` can manage high dimensional data and nonlinear relationships between the data points.
 - `SVM` uses `kernel trick` for `non-linear` data which creates a `hyperplane` in `N-dimensional space` for linear separation.
-- Works better even if the data set has a lot of `outliers` ( Because SVM focus only on `support vectors` closest to the line  )
+- Works better even if the data set has a lot of `outliers` (Because SVM focus only on `support vectors` closest to the hyperplane)
 - Take a long time to `train` and `predict` if the number of `observations` is very large.
 - Kernel functions : Linear | Radial basis function ( RBF ) | Polynomial | Exponential.

 ### Benefits

-- SVM works well with `unstructured` and `semi-structured` data ( text, image, face, anomaly detections, etc. )
+- SVM works well with `unstructured` and `semi-structured` data (text, image, face, anomaly detections, etc.)
 - `Generalize` well on the new unseen data and the risk of `overfitting` is also less.

 ### Disadvantage